 Leaf Drop

-Sudden leaf loss is the rubber plant’s way of expressing stress.
+Sudden leaf loss is the rubber plant’s way of showing stress.
 It almost always traces back to a change: a new spot, a cold draft, inconsistent watering, or a sudden temperature drop.
-Stabilize the conditions and give it a few weeks to adjust.
-New leaves will confirm it’s recovered.

-Brown crispy edges usually point to low humidity or inconsistent watering.
+Crispy brown tips usually point to dry air, missed waterings, harsh sun, or heat from a nearby vent.
 Brown spots with a yellow halo can signal overwatering or, occasionally, a fungal issue.
-Remove affected leaves and reassess your watering habits before reaching for any treatment.

 Yellowing Leaves